Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 }
 ```

-Just to test it out I put the same color and style in every block of the keyboard, just changing the value of the third byte.
+Just to test it out I put the same color and style in every block of the keyboard, just changing the value of the fifth byte.
 I tried to capture a photo but the difference is so subtle that my camera can't differentiate anything, but I'll tell you what I found.
-The third byte is the brightness of the block, further testing I saw that we can go up until five, beyond that point I couldn't see any difference at all.
+The fifth byte is the brightness of the block, further testing I saw that we can go up until five, beyond that point I couldn't see any difference at all.

 So our driver is better than the Lenovo one, we can config each block brightness individually.